-Hi!
-We are Hope and Rachel, Trinity's nearest and dearest Entertainment Representatives (Entz Reps for short).
-We have the exciting job of keeping all the undergrads in Trinity JCR entertained and happy when the essays are done, and the problem sheets are handed in.
+The Entz Reps on the JCR have the exciting job of keeping all the undergrads in Trinity JCR entertained and happy when the essays are done, and the problem sheets are handed in.
 Our main responsibility is putting on three BOPs a term (BOP = big organised party/an excuse to whip out the fancy dress and have a boogie and a drink or three).
 BOPs are usually in the Beer Cellar, but once a term we like to team up with another College's Entz Reps and have a big joint BOP in one of the local clubs.
 Each BOP has a different theme (recent ones include Childhood Heroes and Anything but Clothes - Trinity goes big on the costume front!).
-If one thing remains constant between BOPs, it is the last half hour being spent singing
+If one thing remains constant between BOPs, it is the last half hour being spent singing Robbie Williams and High School Musical at the top of your lungs with the whole JCR.

-Robbie Williams and High School Musical at the top of your lungs with the whole JCR.
+As well as BOPs, we run a few other events throughout the terms, such as community nights in the Beer

-As well as BOPs, we run a few other events throughout the terms, such as community nights in the Beer Cellar.
-These can involve anything from karaoke to pub quizzes and are almost always accompanied by prizes.
+Cellar.
+These can involve anything from karaoke to pub guizzes and are almost always accompanied by prizes.
 They tend to last a couple of hours, though often people will drop in and out, and are a good excuse for everyone to pop down and socialise, especially important if it has been a long day.
 Alongside the community nights, we may also put on other one-off events, whether that is a Eurovision viewing party or a gin-tasting evening.
 Essentially, whatever strikes us as a fun idea for the Trinity JCR, we will do our best to put into practice.